 The landscaping and open spaces surrounding the structure serve to make this an important social as well as architecturally important building.
 The interior spaces of City Hall are remarkable for their carvings, bronze doors, murals, tile mosaics, and ornate lighting fixtures.
 There are twenty-seven different types of marble found in City Hall.
 Among numerous other contributions, decoration is by Herman Sachs and Antony Heinsenbergen.

-Technorati tags: and or and or and Missile Defense Agency Test Successful VIDEO and Castle Dracula Bats and Owls and Federal research plan to determine nanotech risks fails to deliver
+Technorati tags: Public Domain Clip Art and clip art or public domain and Los Angeles City Hall or Mausoleum of Maussollos and Missile Defense Agency Test Successful VIDEO and Castle Dracula Bats and Owls and Federal research plan to determine nanotech risks fails to deliver

 No comments: